jessestimpson/erlfdb/README.md

 ## Binding Tester

 FoundationDB has a custom binding tester that can be used to test whether changes have broken compatibility.
-See the [BINDING_TESTER](BINDING_TESTER.md) documentation for instructions on building and running that system.
+The GitHub Action runs the Binding Tester against the most recent supported version of FoundationDB.